 - and an unnamed child born and died 1891.
 This is the year in which we lose track of Cynthia Ann Smith Norris and I suspect she died about this time.

 Major and Bertha had an aunt named “Fannie” who raised the children after their mother died.
 From the records, it appears that Fannie was about 10 years older than Cynthia Ann.
 Fannie, to my knowledge, was a spinster, lived at home with her father Joshua and the children.
 Through stories handed down from my grandmother and other family members, Joshua Smith was mean, perhaps bipolar, but he was outright hell to live with.
 Aunt Fannie was nearly, if not equally, as mean as her father.
 Top that with the stories that Fannie was a witch.
 A bonafide witch, one who read tea leaves, told fortunes, spoke to the dead, and made furniture walk.
 One story involves an episode in which Fanny tried to get a table to dump Major in the fireplace.
-What became of Fannie Smith is unknown but if you have evidence, I would be eternally grateful if you’d share it with me.
+What became of Fannie Smith is unknown but if you have evidence (or even a rumor), I would be eternally grateful if you’d share it with me.

 The stories also tell of Major running away for days and weeks at a time.
 He would hop trains and live the hobo life then return home when the notion struck him.
 Nevertheless, he attempted to put down roots and married a woman from the Charleston area named Stella Marie Adkins.
 Major and Stella apparently lived in the Charleston area and had five children all between 1908 and 1918.: